joao-vitor-sr/pm/README.md

 You want add more commands? [y/n]: n
 ```
-You can add multiples commands to start and to stop a project
+you can add multiples commands to start and to stop the project